Blog: Talking tech: hospitality tech terminology explained

 Four Cs to reducing no-shows:

-Join the campaign to make no-shows a thing of the past
+Join the conversation and help us make no-shows a thing of the past